-The fair value of residential mortgages (both those NIBC holds in its own warehouse and those NIBC has securitised) is determined by using a valuation model developed by NIBC.
-To calculate the fair value, NIBC discounts expected cash flows (after expected prepayments) to present value using inter-bank zero-coupon rates, adjusted for a spread that takes into account the credit spread risk of the mortgages and uncertainty relating to prepayment estimates.
+The fair value of residential mortgages (both those NIBC Holding holds in its own warehouse and those NIBC Holding has securitised) is determined by using a valuation model developed by NIBC Holding.
+To calculate the fair value, NIBC Holding discounts expected cash flows (after expected prepayments) to present value using inter-bank zero-coupon rates, adjusted for a spread that takes into account the credit spread risk of the mortgages and uncertainty relating to prepayment estimates.

-On the basis of the available data on Residential Mortgage-Backed Securities (RMBS) spreads and offered mortgage rates, NIBC concluded that in 2011 the use of offered mortgage rates provides the best estimate of the spread applicable at the balance sheet date.
+On the basis of the available data on Residential Mortgage-Backed Securities (RMBS) spreads and offered mortgage rates, NIBC Holding concluded that in 2011 the use of offered mortgage rates provides the most appropriate market observed estimate of the spread applicable at the balance sheet date.
 The underlying assumption underpinning the valuations is that professional market parties interested in building exposures in the residential mortgage market would be indifferent between originating the loans themselves and acquiring existing portfolios.